MohamedAtteya61/support-tickets-audit-and-analytics/README.md

 ## 📌 Project Overview
 This project delivers an end-to-end operational audit and performance analysis of **8,077 customer support records**.
 By executing a rigorous data quality validation check, a critical system-wide timestamp corruption affecting **83.1% of the dataset** was uncovered and isolated.

-Proceeding with a statistically sound, clean sample ($N = 1,365$), this study utilizes advanced SQL aggregations and statistical correlation functions (`CORR`) within BigQuery to identify true drivers of Customer Satisfaction (CSAT), evaluate support channel efficiencies, and pinpoint operational resolution bottlenecks.
+Proceeding with a statistically sound, clean sample ($N = 1,365$), this study utilizes advanced SQL aggregations and statistical correlation functions (`CORR`) within BigQuery to identify true drivers of Customer Satisfaction (CSAT), evaluate support channel efficiencies.

 ### 🛠️ Tech Stack & Skills
 * **SQL Dialect:** Google BigQuery Standard SQL